pehenrique/nextflow-metatropics-INRB/README.md

    Rarefaction options
     --perform_rarefaction         [boolean] Option to perform rarefaction to a specified number of bases [default: false] --target_bases                [number]  Number of bases to which you want to rarefy each sample [default: 1 billion bases, equivalent to 500,000 reads of 2kb each]
+   Docker cleanup
+    --enable_docker_cleanup       [boolean] Removes all downloaded Docker images to free up root space [default: false]
    ```
+**Note:** If internet access is unavailable, disable the docker cleanup option to retain images after the initial download, allowing the pipeline to run without internet access.

 ### 9. Output
 Below one can see the output directories and their description. `guppy` and `guppydemulti` will exist only in case the user has used FAST5 files as input.